lisa-saunders/Twitter-Sentiment/README.md

 ## Dataset

-Included in the dataset are ** tweets from ___ until May 17th, 2021 with the following contents:
+Included in the dataset are 108.293 tweets from May 30th, 2021 until May 17th, 2021 with the following contents:

-- climate change
+- Climate change
-- global warming
+- Global warming

 filtered by:

+- English language
+- Without retweets
+- Without replies

+And 11.041 tweets with users located in the US from January 6th, 2019 to May 18th, 2021, with the following contents:

+- Climate change
+- Global warming
+- Climate hoax

+filtered by:

-- english language
+- English language
-- without retweets
+- Without retweets
-- without replies
+- Without replies

 The tweets are scraped from Twitter using snscrape - info on snscrape can be found here: https://github.com/JustAnotherArchivist/snscrape